-Data source: Non-government organizations, detoxification centres, and correction centres January 31, 2022
+Data source: non-government organizations, detoxification centres, correction centres, and community mental health centres.
+August 2, 2022

-\The type of recipients are categorized as: Organization is a business or non-government organization; Person is the person at risk of an overdose or the family/friend of someone at risk; Professional is a student or service worker; IDS is the interactive dispensing unit at Ensemble, Moncton; Other is an individual who falls into more than one category, unknown, or other.
+^{}The type of recipients are categorized as: Organization is a business or non-government organization; Person is the person at risk of an overdose or the family/friend of someone at risk; Professional is a student or service worker; IDS is the interactive dispensing unit at Ensemble, Moncton; Other is an individual who falls into more than one category, unknown, or other.